Here’s an important question for every content marketer looking to get found by their audience in Google:

 Bonus: add some ‘tweetable’ snippets that make it easy for your audience to share your content.
 Here’s how it looks in the blog using the Click to Tweet Plugin for WordPress:

-3. Optimize your Headline and URL
+Step 3.
+Optimize your Headline and URL

 Add your keyword into your content’s headline, but make sure it’s not forced.
 In the example above, I worked the keyword “press release samples” into a natural, enticing headline.